Advancement, Graduation & Dismissal

 - Violating the terms of probation

-The Advancement Committee shall consider dismissal of a student under any of the following circumstances:
+The Advancement Committee will consider dismissal of a student under any of the following circumstances:

-- A non-passing grade in a subinternship, ICM 4, or FRCT Scholarly Project
+- A failing grade in a subinternship or FRCT Scholarly Project

-- Non-passing grades in any two rotations in the clinical years
+- Failing grades in any two rotations in the clinical years

 - Failure to adhere to technical or professionalism standards